rffrasca/PDFKeeper/docs/ISSUE_TEMPLATE.md

 Before submitting an issue, please make sure:
 - [ ] I am running the latest version.
-- [ ] I checked the help file and found no answer to my problem.
+- [ ] I checked the help file and found no answer.
 - [ ] I checked to make sure that this issue has not already been filed.

 ### Description

+Please describe the problem or enhancement request.

-### Operating System
+### System Setup

+Operating System:
+Database Mangement System:

 ### Expected Behavior